allebb/git-version-number/README.md

 ./vendor/bin/phpunit
 ```

-Code coverage can also be ran but requires XDebug installed...
+Code coverage can also be run but requires XDebug installed...

 ```shell
 ./vendor/bin/phpunit --coverage-html ./report